 Some people like to read.
-Others like to listen to the radio and/or watch movies.
-Still others like to entertain themselves though something interactive.
-What if there was something that combined all of these together?
-This is what video games do.
+Others like to listen to the radio, watch TV, or go to the movies.
+And then there are others who prefer to entertain themselves through something more interactive.
+What if there was something that blended all of these things?
+That is what video games do.
 It is the ultimate form of entertainment.
-It is reading a book, watching a movie and interacting all rolled into one platform.
+It is reading a book, watching a movie, and interacting all rolled into one platform.
 I am a gamer and I am proud of it.

-My gaming experiences date all the way back to the early 1980s during the time of arcade gaming and the Atari.
+My gaming experiences date back to the early 1980s during the time of arcade gaming and the Atari.
 The first ever system I had at home was the Atari 2600.
-Since then I have gladly participated on the video game journey that takes us all the way to the Nintendos, Playstations and Xboxes of today.
-It is one of the constants in my life and unlike some of the other interests I had before that fell off, my love for gaming has endured four decades and is stronger than it has ever been.
+Since then I have gladly participated on a video game journey that has taken me all the way to the Nintendos, Playstations and Xboxes of today.
+It is one of my favorite hobbies and unlike some of the other interests I had before that eventually fell away, my love for gaming has endured nearly four decades and is stronger than it has ever been.
 With all of the past combined with the present, I believe that we are in the golden age of gaming.
 There are so many choices nowadays compared to the past.
-The library of games that currently exist is so huge that there is even a growing retro gaming movement.
+The library of games that currently exist is so huge that there is thriving retro gaming movement.
 Think about this.
 For some of you who are old enough, the Atari and Coleecovision systems you grew up with are now referred to as “classics” and “retro.”
-That is how many years have passed since video gaming first took root.
+That is how many years have passed.

-While this website represents the culmination of all my years of gaming, it is also affords me the chance to merge my experiences in media together with something that I truly enjoy on one platform.
+While this website represents the culmination of all my years of gaming, it also affords me the chance to merge my experiences in media together with something that I truly enjoy on one platform.
 I earned my bachelor’s degree in Broadcasting in 2000 and also wrote for the campus newspaper while in college.
+From there, I worked for local newspapers, mainly in sports and education.
 My experience as a journalist spans over 15 years.
-Along the way, I have also done sports announcing and podcasting.
-It has been a desire of mine to be connected to the gaming industry in one shape or form.
+Along the way, I also did some sports announcing and podcasting.
+It has been a desire of mine to be connected to the gaming community to a greater extent.
 This platform is where I have decided to begin the journey.

 My goal of this site is to share with you practically everything that I’ve come to know in the world of gaming.
-Some of my friends have benefited from what I’ve shared with them over the years but I want to extend it to anyone and everyone I can.
-This is why I am sharing this with all of you.
-I want this to be a resource for fellow gamers that can be accessed for a variety of different purposes: News, opinions, free games, gaming deals, music, mods, cheats, best Youtubers, etc. Think of this place as a portal for many of your gaming needs and enjoy your stay.
+Some of my friends have benefited from what I’ve shared with them over the years.
+But I want to extend it to anyone and everyone I can.
+That is why I’ve set up this website the way I have with all of the links that I have included.
+I want this to be a resource for fellow gamers that can be accessed for a variety of different purposes: News, opinions, free games, gaming deals, music, mods, cheats, best Youtubers, etc. Think of this place as a portal for many of your gaming needs and utilize it to your heart’s content.

-Video games always has been and always should be about FUN, first and foremost.
+Video games always have been and always should be about FUN, first and foremost.
 It is a form of entertainment that can provide enjoyment for some and a good escape for others.
-There is also much you can learn from them which includes problem solving skills, the ability to adapt, and perseverance when things get difficult.
-It can also provide an education about things in the world.
+There is also much you can learn from playing video games which includes problem-solving skills, the ability to adapt, and perseverance when things get difficult.
+It can also teach you about things in the world.
 But rather than have video games be about something that can divide and be used for negative means, I would rather see it used to unite people and to help make us all better people.